 Radon in WaterContact: 800-723-6642 or firstname.lastname@example.org Agency: Environment, Great Lakes, and Energy

-For more information on radon in water and public water standards, contact the USEPA Drinking Water Hotline (800-426-4791) or see the National Academy Press, Risk Assessment of Radon in Drinking Water.
+For more information on radon in water and public water standards, contact the USEPA Drinking Water Hotline (800-426-4791) or see the National Academy of Sciences, Risk Assessment of Radon in Drinking Water.
+Additional resource information can be found at Kansas State University's National Radon Program Services website.